 10. Meat shall not be marked, branded, or presented in a way to make it identifiable.
 Marked meat will receive a score of 1 in appearance by all judges.

 11. All entries shall be at a safe temperature at the time entered.
 A temperature of at least 140 degrees F for all meat.
 Raw meat is grounds for disqualification.
 The allowable entry time will be five minutes before to five minutes after the posted time with no tolerance.
 Entries will be submitted at the following times:

 Brisket 11:50 a.m.

 16. This year there will be a category for the cooker with the most points.
-This may or may not be a cooker who has won a single category but yet accumulated the most number of points.
-That cooker will receive a “Fast Eddie Cooking Class” and a KCBS Judging Class.
+This may or may not be a cooker who has won a single category but yet accumulated the greatest number of points.

 17. A People’s Choice Award will be determined by those purchasing tasting kits.
 Tickets for voting will be handed out with the purchase of the kit and will be deposited at the cooker of the taster’s choice.
 Awards for People’s Choice will be given for first and second place only.
 Vote counting will be conducted beginning at 2:00 p.m.
 Any contestant interfering in the vote counting process shall be disqualified from the People’s Choice Award.